m2sd/nuxt-laravel/README-template.md

 | `host` | `string` | Hostname for the testserver | `nuxtConfig.server.host`     |
 | `port` | `number` | Port for the testserver     | `nuxtConfig.server.port + 1` |

-#### The `publicPath` setting
+#### Path resolution inside `publicDir`

-If `publicPath` is set manually and does not reside inside configured `publicDir` the module will be deactivated.
+If `nuxtConfig.router.base` is not set the SPA will be generated in the `publicDir` root with an index file name of `spa.html`.
-If `publicPath` is set manually and is valid `nuxtConfig.router.base` will be overwritten with the resolved URL.
+If `nuxtConfig.router.base` is set the SPA will be generated in a corresponding location inside `publicDir` with the default index file name `index.html`.

 ## Laravel integration